“Having James, Russ, KD”: Paul George Thinks Sam Presti Will Learn From Previous Mistakes, Try to Turn Thunder Into a Dynasty

 On a recent episode of Podcast P, Paul George weighed in on whether this version of the Thunder could evolve into a dynasty.
 The Sixers forward expressed belief in their potential but stressed that success ultimately hinges on the mindset of the players.
 He noted that OKC’s stars will need to prioritize winning together above individual ambitions.

 Jalen Williams and Chet Holmgren could take on larger offensive roles elsewhere, but maintaining the core will require sacrifice.
-The Thunder risk repeating history, where another once-promising trio failed to stay together long enough to fulfill its potential.
+The Thunder risk repeating history, where another once-promising trio failed to stay together long enough to fulfil its potential.

 After witnessing the prior trifecta walk out the door, Sam Presti won’t make the same mistake again, according to George. “[Presti] keeps that nucleus,” the nine-time All-Star said to Dallas Rutherford after he insinuated that the Thunder could try to go all-in for Giannis Antetokounmpo.